cartermsmith/cartermsmith.github.io/index.md

 ---
-title: "About"
+title: ""
 author_profile: true
 ---

 # Hi, I'm Carter — <span id="typed"></span>

-Hello!
-I'm Carter.
+---

-I am a human cognition researcher and a master's student in cognitive psychology at the University of Waterloo.

-Recently, I joined Dr. Clara Colombatto's Vision and Cognition Laboratory at UW, where I study the role of the human visual system in social perception.
+Recently, I began an MA in cognitive psychology at the University of Waterloo.
+I study the role of the human visual system in social perception in Dr. Clara Colombatto's Vision and Cognition Laboratory.

 Previously, I earned a BA in Psychology with a Research Specialization and High Distinction from Wilfrid Laurier University.